-In the "All Subjects" cohort, acute kidney injury (AKI) was reported in 5 of the 49 subjects (10.2%) implanted with the GV Spacer, and 3 of the 81 subjects (3.7%) implanted with the G Spacer.
-These rates are within the range of what is reported in the literature for patients being treated for PJI with antibiotic-loaded spacers (i.e., 8.5%' to 20%2) (Reed et al., 2014; Aeng et al., 2015).
+In the "All Subjects" cohort, acute kidney injury (AKI) was reported in 5 of the 49 subjects (10.2%) implanted with the GS pacer, These rates are within the range of what is reported in the literature for patients being treated for PJI with antibiotic-loaded spacers (i.e., 8.5% to 20%) (Reed et al., 2014; Aeng et al., 2015).
 Published literature indicates that high-dose antibiotic spacers made in the operating room, such as the predicate, may be associated with a higher risk of nephrotoxicity when compared to preformed, low-dose antibiotic spacers such as the GV Spacer (Luu et al., 2013; Edelstein et al., 2018).
 In the "Hip Subjects" cohort, AKI was reported in 4 of 25 subjects (16%) implanted with a GV Hip Spacer, and 3 of the 51 subjects (5.9%) of the subjects implanted with the G Spacer.
 Again, these are within the range of AKI rates reported in the literature for patients undergoing treatment for PJI.
 One patient with chronic kidney disease, hypertension, and cardiopathy experienced an AKI-related death.

-Patients should be monitored for AKI while undergoing treatment for PJI, as the combination of systemic antibiotics, drugs prescribed to treat any comorbidities, and the antibiotics present in the spacer can all contribute to the risk of AKI.
+Patients should be monitored for AKI while undergoing treatment for PJI, as the combination of systemic antiblotics, drugs prescribed to treat any comorbidities, and the antiblotics present in the spacer can all contribute to the risk of AKI.
 Please refer to the precautions for additional information.